tland357/EvolutionSim/README.md

 generated sudoku board; however, this board may not follow the restrictions of sudoku from the start.
 Sudoku creatures are made up of rows, columns, and 3x3 subregions on a grid, and each of these areas of the board must contain all numbers from 1 to 9.
-If a row, column, or sub-region contains all 9 numerals, then the creatures score goes up by
+If a row, column, or sub-region contains all 9 numerals, then the creatures score goes up by 1.
-1. Be sure to play around with the evolution settings to find which scenarios work best for each creature!
+Be sure to play around with the evolution settings to find which scenarios work best for each creature!

 HOW TO USE:
-Step 1.
-Open the releases tab and download the most recent verified release.
+1. Open the releases tab and download the most recent verified release.

-Step 2.
-Open the executable file ES.exe
+2. Open the executable file ES.exe

-Step 3.
-Select a creature type.
+3. Select a creature type.
 This is seen in radio button group at the top left of the window.

-Step 4.
-Input settings
+4. Input settings
     Mutation Rate: The probability that a certain mutation will occur when a creature is reproduced bounded between 0 and 1.
     Forgiveness: The degree to which poor performances are punished.
 At a value of 1, good performing